abluescarab/sublime_insert-to-column/README.md

 ### Arguments
 The script takes only two arguments:
-* `character_to_insert`: required.
-A character of your choice to insert.
+* `character_to_insert`: _optional._ A character of your choice to insert.
+If not supplied, it will ask before continuing.
-* `column_index`: optional.
+* `column_index`: _optional._ The column index to insert to.
 If not supplied, it will ask before continuing.
-The column index to insert to.
-    * Example: if the cursor is at the beginning of a line, a value of `50` will insert 49 characters and place the cursor at column 50
+    * Example: if the cursor is at the beginning of a line, a value of `20` will insert 19 characters and place the cursor at column 20

 ### Keybinding
     {